 Bureau of Land Management, Interior.

-In accordance with the Federal Land Transaction Facilitation Act of 2000 (43 U.S.C.
-2303) (FLTFA), this notice provides the public the opportunity to nominate lands within the State of Wyoming for possible acquisition by the Federal agencies identified below.
+In accordance with the Federal Land Transaction Facilitation Act of 2000, 43 U.S.C.
+2303 (FLTFA), this notice provides the public the opportunity to nominate lands within the State of Idaho for possible acquisition by the Federal agencies identified below.
 Such lands must be (1) inholdings within a federally designated area or (2) lands that are adjacent to federally designated areas and contain exceptional resources.

 Nominations may be submitted at any time following the publication of this notice.

-Nominations should be mailed to the attention of the FLTFA Program Manager for the agency listed below having jurisdiction over the adjacent federally designated area:
+Nominations should be mailed to the attention of the FLTFA Program Manager for the agency listed Start Printed Page 54684below having jurisdiction over the adjacent federally designated area:

 - USDA Forest Service, Intermountain Region, 324 25th St., Ogden, UT 84401.

 Cathie Foster, FLTFA Program Manager, BLM Idaho State Office (ID 933), 1387 S. Vinnell Way, Boise, ID 83709, (208) 373-3863, or e-mail firstname.lastname@example.org.End Further Info End Preamble Start Supplemental Information